gluisier/ph-pos/README.md

 # 🎪 ᴾᴴPOS

-A web PHP/Symfony mix Point Of Sales (POS) / ERP application.
+A web PHP/Symfony mix Point Of Service (POS) / ERP application.

 This was created after many local events, where selling various items such as beverages and usual dishes led to a wish of statistics.